joinpursuit/AC3.2Unit2MidunitAssessment/GradingRubric.md

 # Grading Rubric

-Using (/README.md) as reference, it has three basic sections:
+Using the [README](/README.md) as reference, it has three basic sections:

 1. The git setup **21pts.**
 2. The first half (1 - 7) **49pts.**